NOAA-EMC/WW3/model/README.md

 Running `make install` installs the WW3 executables, library, the switch file used to produce the executables in a standard configuration (`bin`, `lib`, etc).

 Also installed is a CMake package config file to make WW3 more easily used within other CMake projects.
 To access the WW3 library/executables from another CMake project all that's needed is `find_package(WW3)`.

+## Github Actions CI

+  The CMake build uses Github Actions to test the build on each push/PR to Github.

+  The Action uses Spack to install dependencies in [spack.yaml](./ci/spack.yaml) and then caches them to avoid building the dependencies each time.

+  It builds WW3 using Intel and GNU compilers with a set of switches meant to test various parts of the build (NetCDF, ESMF, OASIS, etc).

+  The switches built are listed in [intel.yml](https://github.com/kgerheiser/WW3/blob/9aad5635a3dac194c59833df2c3ea7ff3f4173df/.github/workflows/intel.yml#L88) and [gnu.yml](https://github.com/kgerheiser/WW3/blob/9aad5635a3dac194c59833df2c3ea7ff3f4173df/.github/workflows/gnu.yml#L68)

 # FAQ